 Owner Occupier Appeal: Seven Overlooked Aspects

-Hi, Ben here and in this how-to session I want to explore the concept further about how we chase down capital growth.
-Now, if you’ve listened to Bryce or my how-to videos before or check us out on our podcast, The Property Couch, you would know that we talk heavily around owner occupier appeal.
-We believe that owner occupier appeal pushes the value of property higher and then, we get that capital growth return.
+Hi, Ben here.
+In this how-to session I want to explore the concept of how we chase down capital growth.
+Now, if you’ve listened to Bryce’s or my how-to videos before, or checked us out on our podcast The Property Couch, you would know we talk heavily about owner-occupier appeal.
+We believe owner-occupier appeal pushes the value of property higher so we get that capital growth return.
 Why is that?
-Well, that’s because owner occupiers buy with their heart instead of the head.
+Well, it’s because owner-occupiers buy with their heart, instead of their heads.

-Now we know that you know a property has to be practical.
-It needs to deliver the right sort of location for all the amenities we’re looking for and also the natural things we need such as the number of bedrooms to meet the size of the family, bathrooms, car parking and those types of things.
-But what I’m talking about here is some of the more subtle sorts of differences that come together and give me a great sense of why I want to buy this property and where it has its owner occupier appeal.
+Now, we know a property has to be practical.
+It needs to be in the right location for the amenities we’re looking for and also have the natural things we need, such as; the number of bedrooms to meet the size of the family, bathrooms, car parking and those types of things.
+But what I’m really talking about here are some of the subtle sorts of differences.
+The sorts of differences that come together and give me a great sense of why I want to buy this property where, exactly it holds its owner-occupier appeal.

-The next one when I’m inspecting properties is natural light.
-I’m looking for that sense of openness and also that natural light that is coming through.
-I don’t want dark and pokey and boxy, with small windows that aren’t getting the light because I’m going to feel like it’s going to be cold and sort of dark.
-Hence really important that the natural light is there.
+The next one I’m thinking about when inspecting a property is its natural light.
+I’m looking for a sense of openness and natural light coming through.
+I don’t want dark, pokey and boxy with small windows, which aren’t getting any light in, because I’m going to feel like the property will be cold and sort of dark.
+Hence, it’s really important that the natural light is there.

-And then it does lead to that openness.
-Do I get a sense of this house is open?
-Do I get the feeling that there’s a beautiful hallway and I’ve got two bedrooms that are nice and big in size and I have enough space?
+And this, of course, leads to openness.
+Do I get a sense that this house is open?
+Do I get the feeling that there’s a beautiful hallway, and I’ve got two bedrooms that are nice and big in size, and I have enough space?
 Same with the bathrooms and the toilets.
 Are they pokey?
-Are they sort of wasn’t really thought through?
-That’s important to me I get that sense of openness
+Or are they Oh, they weren’t really thought through!
+It’s really important, for me, to get that sense of openness.

-Now part of that sense of openness and what we’re seeing in trends in property is that connection between the indoor and the outdoor.
-There’s got to be that sort of alfresco type area so I’m definitely looking for patios and other entertainment areas.
+Now, part of that sense of openness—and what we’re seeing in property trends— is a connection between the indoor and the outdoor.
+There’s got to be an alfresco type of area.
+So I’m definitely looking for patios and other entertainment areas.

-Now the other thing I’m then looking at is when that opens up, what’s my natural ventilation like?
-I want to be able to open the house up and get a nice flow of fresh air to come through the property.
-I don’t want that musty smell and that sort of feel that it’s cold and damp.
-I want that natural ventilation to come through.
-Again these are little soft things that I’m looking for but I really think that owner-occupiers look at.
+Another thing I’m looking for is, what’s the natural ventilation like?
+I want to be able to open up the house to get a nice flow of fresh air coming through the property.
+I don’t want the musty smell or the feeling that it’s cold and damp.
+I want natural ventilation to come through.
+Again, these are the little, soft things I’m looking for … and what owner-occupiers look at.

-Next thing I want to talk about is floor plan.
+The next thing I want to talk about is floor plan.
 What is the perfect floor plan?
-Potentially I prefer my sleeping zones away from my entertainment zones.
-The perfect formula in my view is certainly having that sort of living zones on one end, and then you have your services that give that block in noise.
-You might have the bathroom and the laundry and the storage that sort of blocks that sound barrier that then leads into the indoor living air and then the outdoor entertainment area.
+Potentially, I prefer my sleeping zones away from my entertainment zones.
+The perfect formula, in my view, is having living zones on one end; and the services that give blocked-in noise, at the other.
+You might have the bathroom, the laundry or the storage section—these areas block that sound barrier—which then lead into the indoor living, and then the outdoor entertainment area.
 That to me is that perfect formula of how I’d want a floor plan to flow.
-What I don’t want is potentially a bedroom right next to the video or movie room or next to the dining room because obviously, I’m going to get a lot of noise coming through.
-That bedroom may potentially be made redundant because of that so we want to try and keep the bedrooms away from those entertainment and higher noise zones.
+What I don’t want is a bedroom right next to the video or movie room, or next to the dining room because, obviously, I’m going to get a lot of noise coming through.
+That bedroom may potentially be made redundant as a result—so we want to try and keep the bedrooms away from those entertainment and high-noise zones.

-And finally, number seven for me is storage.
+Finally, number seven for me is storage.
 What sort of storage have I got?
-Sometimes it’s forgotten because houses are presented really well during the selling process.
-We decluttered because they want to be seen in their best light.
-So when you’re looking at it, make sure to consider what type of storage you’ve got?
+Sometimes, this is forgotten because houses are presented really well during the selling process.
+They’ve been decluttered because they want to be seen in their best light.
+So when you’re looking at the property, make sure you consider what type of storage is available.
 Have I got enough linen press space?
-Have I got enough space to store all of the things that are going to make this house a home for me to be able to look at that?
+Have I got enough space to store all of the things that are going to make this house a home for me?

-Now if you get that formula right in the right location you are going to get a property that has high emotional appeal and when it has high emotional appeal, you are usually going to see that property outperform from a capital growth point of view.
+Now if you get this formula right, in the right location; you are going to get a property that has high emotional appeal.
+And when it has high emotional appeal, you are usually going to see the property outperform, particularly from a capital growth point of view.